NREL/disco/docs/source/analysis-workflows/hosting-capacity-analysis.rst

-To simplify the full run of ``SnapshotImpactAnalysis`` and ``HostingCapacityAnalysis``, we have created a `pipeline <https://nrel.github.io/jade/pipeline.html>`_ that will run all of these steps at once:
+To simplify the full run of ``SnapshotImpactAnalysis`` and ``HostingCapacityAnalysis``, we have created a `pipeline <https://nrel.github.io/jade/pipeline.html>`_ that will run all of these steps:

 .. code-block:: bash